-Find more diversity in Buescher State Park’s forest with less pines and more oaks and cedars.
+Buescher State Park offers more diversity than Bastrop’s and its forest grows more oaks and cedars.
 Buescher State Park is further away from downtown Bastrop and closer to Smithville.
-It’s one of the musts for Bastrop, Texas.
+It is also one of the top things to do in Bastrop, Texas.

 What to do at Buescher State Park

-Find 6 miles of hiking trails.
-And for cyclists, the 12-mile road connecting the state parks is a popular route with shade and small hills.
+Visitors will find 6 miles of hiking trails.
+For cyclists, the 12-mile road connecting the state parks is a popular route with shade and small hills.

 Buescher State Park Lake is 30 acres.
-Rent a canoe at the visitor center by the hour.
-Or fish with the park’s loaner gear.
+Visitors can rent a canoe at the visitor center by the hour or fish with the park’s loaner gear.
 Texas State Parks don’t require fishing licenses.

 Camping in Buescher State Park

-Centered around its lake, find walk-in, tent and RV sites.
+Centered around its lake, campers will find walk-in, tent and RV sites.
 Additionally, Buescher offers screened shelters, premium shelters, and mini-cabins.
-Find restrooms with flush toilets and showers in each of three camping loops.
+Restrooms with flush toilets and showers are located in each of three camping loops.
 Campsites start at $15.

 Screen shelters feature screen on all sides and include a table and overhead light.
 Premium shelters offer solid wood walls and more privacy, though no beds.
-Outside find fire pits and picnic tables at both types of shelters.
+Outside campers will find fire pits and picnic tables at both types of shelters.
 Screen shelters start at $25.

 The mini-cabins offer a/c and heat along with a microwave and mini-refrigerator.
 Each is outfitted with a pair of bunk beds and interior table.
 Mini-cabins are $85 a night.

 Located at 100 Park Rd.
 1E.
 Day-use adult admission (12+) is $5.